Azuriom/Azuriom/README.md

 If you discover any security related issues within Azuriom, please send an e-mail to [security@azuriom.com](mailto:security@azuriom.com) instead of using the issue tracker.
 All security vulnerabilities will be promptly addressed.

+> [!NOTE]
+> JavaScript injections from the admin dashboard are not classified as XSS vulnerabilities.
+Of course, XSS found in user-facing areas of the site, as well as all other vulnerabilities throughout the entire application, will be recognized and addressed accordingly.

 ## Support us

 If you like this project, please consider supporting us on [GitHub sponsors](https://github.com/sponsors/Azuriom).